 Trauma is not just limited to above mentioned big events.
 Less violent incidents such as living in an abusive relationship, experiencing bullying, separation, divorce, breakup, childhood negative experiences, etc. can also be traumatizing.
 They are called small “t” traumas.

 Research suggests that people who suffer from trauma once in their lifetime are more prone to get re-traumatized in comparison to those who never suffered from trauma.

-Sadly, some people continued suffering from the symptoms and flashback of the event for a long time.
-It keep affecting their physical health, emotional health, perceptions about the world and normal routines of the everyday life.
-Then it can be termed as Post Traumatic Stress Disorder (PTSD Counselling).
-Traumatic brain injury could also cause PTSD.
+Sadly, some people continued suffering from trauma for a long time.
+It keeps affecting their physical health, emotional health, perceptions about the world, and routines every day.
+Then it can be termed as Post Traumatic Stress Disorder.
+A traumatic brain injury can also cause PTSD.

 - Unexplained physical pains (headache, migraine, chest pain, stomach pain)